 i mainly write speculative fiction serials, tho writing Approved News 6 is the only thing i'm actually known for, and the one i care about the least.

-my main focus right now is the collection of sci-fi serials Spirals, of which i've written around a novel's worth of text. the Spirals stories are somewhere between social fiction, psychodrama, and problematic queer smut; while they go to what i've been told are some pretty dark places, they are fundamentally stories about wounded people finding healing, and the lost coming home. the war is over: what comes next?
+my main focus right now is the collection of sci-fi serials Spirals, of which i've written around a novel's worth of text. the Spirals stories are somewhere between social fiction, psychodrama, and smut; while they go to what i've been told are some pretty dark places, they are fundamentally stories about wounded people finding healing, and the lost coming home. the war is over: what comes next?

-for me, the most important part of writing is learning how my writing impacts others. what conjures up emotion, what piques their curiosity, what upsets them. what they want to learn more about; which characters they find morally repugnant — i'm always deeply curious and i welcome any and all comment. i can be reached on twitter at @velartrill, on the fediverse as firstname.lastname@example.org, and you can probably guess my email address (no, it doesn't have “velartrill” in it).
+for me, the most important part of writing is learning how my writing impacts others. what conjures up emotion, what piques their curiosity, what upsets them. what they want to learn more about, which characters they find morally repugnant — i'm always deeply curious and i welcome any and all comment. i can be reached on twitter at @velartrill, on the fediverse as firstname.lastname@example.org, and you can probably guess my email address (hint: it doesn't have “velartrill” in it).

 this isn't my main web presence; that's over at ʞ.cc. i don't usually publicize hale.su very much; i use this server mostly for email, fossil repo hosting, and to run a few of my personal projects. the public ones are listed below.

 if you like the stylesheet i use and want to use it yourself, check out serenity.css.